 Whether you’re a student or member of the faculty or staff, we all have a role to play to help mitigate the spread of SARS-CoV-2, the virus that causes COVID-19.
 Before you come to campus, you’ll be responsible for completing a mandatory training course to enhance your understanding of the expectations of you while on campus, making a community commitment to do your part to mitigate the spread, check your symptoms, and take your temperature.

 To understand your role in mitigating the spread of the disease on our campus, all SAIC community members were required to participate in mandatory training before returning to campus.

-Each SAIC community member will be required to make a Community Commitment to help mitigate the spread of the disease.
-The commitment will be available when you complete the training module, which will be shared in the coming days.
+Each SAIC community member was required to make a Community Commitment to help mitigate the spread of the disease.

 By making the Community Commitment, you agree to adopt behaviors that advance our collective ability to reduce the transmission of COVID-19.
 You agree to uphold our shared responsibilities to protect our health and the health of others, and to do your part to help prevent the spread of the virus that causes COVID-19.
 Specifically, you agree to: